JavierAntoran/moby_dick_whale_audio_detection/README.md

 ### Network architecture, Training and Evaluation

 We use a 9 layer fully convolutional network, a slightly modified version of the simplenet v2 architecture: https://github.com/Coderx7/SimpNet.
+Our implementation, which is heavily based on [this one](https://github.com/Coderx7/SimpleNet_Pytorch), is contained in the NN_solution/delta_spectrogram_simplenet/simplenet.py file.
 The global max pooling layer at the end of the network allows us to use different sized images as input.
 We can use the same architecture for features obtained with 25ms and 250ms fft windows.
 The input sizes as Nx3x198x32 and Nx3x196x32.